 Skydeck Chicago

 I would start off with one of the most iconic attractions (remember Ferris Bueller’s Day Off?) and head straight to the Willis Tower (formerly Sears Tower), home of Skydeck Chicago.
 If you go when they first open, you won’t have to fight the crowds to enjoy the view.
 Although you can always save this for a nice sunset over the city too.
-Whenever you go, you get to join the Fast Pass queue and skip the general admission line, which, on busy days, could save you an hour or more.
+Whenever you go, you get to join the Expedited Entry queue and skip the general admission line, which, on busy days, could save you an hour or more.

 When you get off the express elevator at the 103 Floor, head straight to the western-facing side of the building and brave stepping out into a glass box 1353 feet above the street below.
 There are four of these glass boxes, called “The Ledge.”
 It takes some courage to feel like there is nothing but air between you and the ground.
 It probably won’t make you feel any better to know that it is actually only 1.5 inch glass panels fused together and reinforced with structural steel.